 I know that this is the worst phase for all parents because we feel so powerless when we can’t help our little one.
 You try to do everything you can to help them and put them back to sleep, but nothing helps.

-Parents spend so many sleepless nights worrying about their crying baby who is suffering from sleep deprivation and wakes up every hour or two.
+Parents spend so many sleepless nights worrying about their crying baby who is suffering from sleep deprivation and wakes up too early.

 No matter what you do and how hard you try, sometimes it feels like a mission impossible to get your baby to sleep for longer stretches at night.

 The worst part is that it might become a habit for them and they might continue to wake up every hour for a long time.
 That’s when a real problem arises.

 Newborn baby sleep problems affect parents greatly.
 It impacts their mental health and their social life also.

 If you are a parent of a baby who wakes up in the middle of the night and just won’t go back to sleep again, you should look for some sleep training options immediately.